 Vacationers have so many things to do before they leave home.
-Between reservations, packing, and asking someone to pick up your mail, it may be hard to get it all done.
+Between summer travel reservations, packing, and asking someone to pick up your mail, it may be hard to get it all done.
 There’s another matter that should be added to your to-do list, however.
 It’s not an obvious thing, but it is important.
 Estate plans – are yours ready to go?

 Unless you signed them very recently, this is a great time to look over your estate planning documents.
 It may be time to make some changes.
 Have you experienced any major life events since the last update?
 Anyone married, divorced, born, or passed away?